amperity/amperity-docs/shared/destination_settings.rst

 .. setting-salesforce-sales-cloud-external-id-field-start

-TEMP: "The external ID field to use to identify existing objects to update when performing an upsert load."
+The external ID should be set to "Amperity_ID__c".
+(The "__c" identifies the field as a custom field in the Salesforce object.)

 .. setting-salesforce-sales-cloud-external-id-field-end